7 Salon Payment Methods Accepted in Most Salons

 We have included the top 7 ways by which salons can accept the payments.

-Most salons use online booking and scheduling software that includes a payment processor also.
-So, customers pay the full or partial amount online when they reserve the salon services.
+Most salons use online booking and scheduling software that also includes a payment processor.
+Customers pay online at the time of booking the salon services.

 Point of sale terminal

 This is a big payment terminal with a computer touch screen.
 It comes with the traditional card-swiping or NFC technology.
 These terminals have storage capacity, backups, and printing facilities, too.
-Some of these terminals are all-in-one including card reader, NFC, and invoice printing.
-While with old generation PoS terminals, you need to buy a separate card reader and attach it using a wire or with Wi-Fi.
+Some of these terminals are all-in-one including card readers, NFC, and invoice printing.
+While with old-generation PoS terminals, you need to buy a separate card reader and attach it using a wire or with Wi-Fi.
+They cost around $1,000.

 They handle